-E-safety in schools is primarily a safeguarding and not a computing / technology one.
-Therefore this policy should be viewed alongside other Safeguarding policies and approaches including, but not limited to:
+E-safety in schools is primarily a safeguarding responsibility and not a computing/technology one.
+Therefore, this policy should be viewed alongside other safeguarding policies and approaches including, but not limited to:

-- Safeguarding and Child Protection
+- Safeguarding and Child Protection Policy

 - Personal Social and Health Education (PSHE)

 - Safer Working Practices

 - Data Protection Policy

 - Anti-Bullying Policy

-- School Complaints Procedure
+- Complaints Policy

-- Whistle Blowing Policy
+- Whistleblowing Policy

-This policy must be read alongside the staff and pupil's Acceptable Use Policies attached as appendices.
-These AUPs outline the expectations and sanctions which apply to staff and pupil use of technology.
+This policy must be read alongside the CPS ICT Acceptable Use Policy, the Device and Technology Acceptable Use Guidance for Pupils and the Device and Technology Acceptable Use Agreement for Staff.
+These acceptable use documents outline the expectations and sanctions which apply to staff and pupils using technology.

-- The development of our safety policy involved: - o The Headteacher - o The Designated Person for Child Protection - o The Computing Subject Leader - o Cambridgeshire Local Authority Advisor (Cambridgeshire Education ICT Service) - o The governor responsible for Safeguarding
+- The development of our e-safety policy involved: - The Headteacher - o The Designated Safeguarding team - $\circ$ ~ The Computing Senior Curriculum Lead and the Computing Curriculum Co-ordinator - Cambridgeshire Local Authority Advisor (Cambridgeshire Education ICT Service)

+• The Governor(s) responsible for Safeguarding